 ICAI Press Release

-Speaking at the occasion, CPA Edwin Makori, Chief Executive Officer, ICPAK expressed “The MoU will help in establishing areas of co-operation and collaboration for the mutual benefit of both ICPAK and ICAI members and to enhance the reputation and influence of both Parties within their respective home countries and globally.
-The MoU will foster strong working relations between the ICAI & ICPAK“.
+Speaking at the occasion, Mr. Faisal Abdulmohsen Al-Tabikh, Chair, KAAA, expressed “The MoU will help in establishing areas of co-operation and collaboration for the mutual benefit of both KAAA and ICAI members and to enhance the reputation and influence of both institutions within their respective home countries and globally.
+The MoU will foster strong working relations between the ICAI & KAAA“.

-In September 2018, the Union Cabinet Chaired by Shri Narendra Modi, Hon’ble Prime Minister of India, had approved the MoU between ICAI and ICPAK.
-Earlier, the Union Government has identified the Accountancy and Finance Services as one of the 12 Champion Sectors.
-ICAI is taking all possible efforts for mutual recognition agreements with maximum foreign accounting Institutes which is the first step for promotion of export of accountancy services in the overseas market.
+On October 23, 2019, the Union Cabinet Chaired by Shri Narendra Modi, Hon’ble Prime Minister of India, had approved the MoU between ICAI and KAAA.
+Earlier, the Union Government has identified the Accountancy and Finance Services as one of the 12 Champion Sectors for export promotion.
+ICAI is taking all possible efforts to enter into mutual recognition agreements with maximum foreign accounting Institutes, which is the first step for promotion of export of accountancy services in the overseas market.

 The Institute of Chartered Accountants of India (ICAI) is a statutory body established under the Chartered Accountants Act, 1949 for the regulation of the profession of Chartered Accountants in India.
 It supports more than 3 lakh members and above 7.50 lakh active students.
 It has its headquarters in New Delhi and 5 Regional offices in Mumbai, Chennai, Kanpur, Kolkata and New Delhi.
 It presently has 164 branches spread all over the country.
 In addition, it has also set up 34 chapters outside India and an overseas office in Dubai.

 About Kuwait Accountants and Auditors Association (KAAA)